Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Numerical comparison

-We first compare the approximations~$u_H^{\varepsilon,\mathsf{G}}$ and~$u_H^{\varepsilon,\text{\sf G-ni}}$ for varying~$H$ in Fig.~\ref{fig:Gal-vs-Gni}.
+We first compare the approximations~$u_H^{\varepsilon,\mathsf{G}}$ and~$u_H^{\varepsilon,\text{\sf G-ni}}$ for varying~$H$ in Fig.~\ref{fig:Gal-vs-Gni} for MsFEMs without oversampling and MsFEMs with \DOF-continuous oversampling.
 Without oversampling (OS), the approximation~$u_H^{\varepsilon,\text{\sf G-ni}}$ equals~$u_H^{\varepsilon,\mathsf{PG}}$ due to Lemma~\ref{lem:IBP-bubbles-gen}.
 We also report the error committed by the G-MsFEM.
 We observe that, without oversampling, the difference $u_H^{\varepsilon,\mathsf{G}} - u_H^{\varepsilon,\text{\sf G-ni}}$ is much smaller than this error.
 As a result, the errors obtained with the G-MsFEM and its non-intrusive approximation are of the same size.
 Indeed, the error of the non-intrusive G-MsFEM-lin deviates from the error of the G-MsFEM-lin by at most 0.05\% for all tests that we report here.
 For the MsFEM-CR, this is at most 1.2\%.
 In both cases, the two MsFEM variants thus have practically the same accuracy.
 This is in agreement with the theoretical result of Lemma~\ref{lem:estim-Gal-PG-H}.

 The estimates obtained in Sec.~\ref{sec:compare-gal-pg} do not apply to MsFEMs with oversampling.
-From Fig.~\ref{fig:Gal-vs-Gni}, we can see that the difference $u_H^{\varepsilon,\mathsf{G}} - u_H^{\varepsilon,\text{\sf G-ni}}$ is still small with respect to the error committed by the G-MsFEM when oversampling is applied.
-The approximation errors for the non-intrusive G-MsFEMs with oversampling differ by at most 1.3\% from the error of the G-MsFEM.
-Let us also point out the qualitative and quantitative similarities between the performance of the MsFEM for the periodic and the non-periodic diffusion coefficient.
-Although the homogenized coefficient of~$A^{\varepsilon,\mathsf{np}}$ has a more complicated structure than that of~$A^\varepsilon$, in both cases the non-intrusive approximation does not deteriorate the accuracy of the MsFEM.
+From Fig.~\ref{fig:Gal-vs-Gni}, we can see that the difference $u_H^{\varepsilon,\mathsf{G}} - u_H^{\varepsilon,\text{\sf G-ni}}$ is still small with respect to the error committed by the G-MsFEM when \DOF-continuous oversampling is applied.
+The approximation errors for the non-intrusive G-MsFEMs with \DOF-continuous oversampling differ by at most 1.3\% from the error of the G-MsFEM.
+Similar conclusions hold for the MsFEM-lin with \DOF-extended oversampling.
+The difference between the G-MsFEM and the non-intrusive G-MsFEM is larger for the MsFEM-CR with \DOF-extended oversampling.
+We do not include these results in the comparison of Fig.~\ref{fig:Gal-vs-Gni} because both methods perform particularly badly when compared to the G-MsFEM without oversampling.

+Let us also point out the qualitative and quantitative similarities between the performance of the MsFEM for the periodic and the non-periodic diffusion coefficients.
+Although the study of the homogenized limit of~$u^\varepsilon$ becomes increasingly difficult for the various coefficients~\eqref{eq:diffusion-test-per} to~\eqref{eq:diffusion-test-nonper}, the non-intrusive approximation does not deteriorate the accuracy of the MsFEM in these numerical tests.